codegrue/card_settings/PUBLISH.md

 - Run unit tests: "flutter test"
 - Verify no documentation issues: "dartdoc --no-auto-include-dependencies"
   - Safe to delete the "doc" directory after this to remove project clutter
+- Verify packages are all up to date: "flutter pub outdated"
 - Verify no code issues: "flutter analyze"
 - Do a dry run: "pub publish --dry-run"
 - Publish: "pub publish"